19hours/sg-statutes/Acts/Women’s Charter.md

 ### Procedure

-79\.—(1) Except as otherwise provided in Family Justice Rules made under this section, all applications to a Family Court under this Part and Part VII shall be made and heard in the same manner and in accordance with the same procedure as applications for summonses are made and heard by a District Court or Magistrate’s Court under the provisions of the Criminal Procedure Code (Cap.
-68) and an application under this Part and Part VII shall be deemed to be a complaint for the purposes of that Code.

-[2/2011 wef 01/06/2011]

-[30/96]

-[Act 27 of 2014 wef 01/10/2014]

-[Act 27 of 2014 wef 01/01/2015]

-(1A) The Family Justice Rules Committee constituted under section 46(1) of the Family Justice Act 2014 may make Family Justice Rules regulating and prescribing the procedure and the practice to be followed for the purposes of this Part and Part VII and any matters incidental to or relating to any such procedure or practice.
+79\.—(1) The Family Justice Rules Committee constituted under section 46(1) of the Family Justice Act 2014 (Act 27 of 2014) may make Family Justice Rules regulating and prescribing the procedure and practice to be followed for the purposes of this Part and Part VII and any matters incidental to or relating to any such procedure or practice.

-[Act 27 of 2014 wef 01/01/2015]

-(2) Without prejudice to the generality of subsection (1A), Family Justice Rules may be made for the following purposes:
+(2) Without prejudice to the generality of subsection (1), Family Justice Rules may be made for the following purposes:

-(a) prescribing the procedure for applications to the Family Court under this Part and Part VII;
+(a) prescribing the procedure for applications to the Family Court under this Part and Part VII, including the manner in which any such application is to be made and dealt with, and the provisions of any written law that will apply to any such application;

 (b) giving effect to sections 65 and 66 and, in particular, providing for the hearing without delay of any application for an order under section 65(5)(a);

-(c) prescribing how any document (other than a summons issued under this Part) may be served on any person;
+(c) prescribing how any document may be served on any person;

 (d) prescribing the procedure applicable to appeals from the Family Court brought under section 77;

 (e) prescribing the fees payable in relation to proceedings under this Part and Part VII.

-[Act 27 of 2014 wef 01/01/2015]

-(3) The Family Justice Rules made under this section may, instead of providing for any matter, refer to any provision made or to be made about the matter by practice directions issued for the time being by the registrar of the Family Justice Courts.
+(3) The Family Justice Rules may, instead of providing for any matter under this Part or Part VII, refer to any provision made or to be made about the matter by practice directions issued for the time being by the registrar of the Family Justice Courts.

-[Act 27 of 2014 wef 01/01/2015]

-(3A) All Family Justice Rules made under this section shall be presented to Parliament as soon as possible after publication in theGazette.

-[Act 27 of 2014 wef 01/01/2015]
+(4) Unless the Family Justice Rules provide otherwise, an application to a Family Court under this Part or Part VII (called in this subsection the relevant application) —

+(a) must be made in the same manner as an application for a summons is made to a District Court or Magistrate’s Court under the Criminal Procedure Code (Cap.
+68); and

+(b) is to be dealt with —

+(i) as if the relevant application was a complaint for the purposes of that Code; but

+(ii) in accordance with only such provisions of that Code, and with such provisions of any other written law, as may be prescribed by the Family Justice Rules.

-(4) A court before which any application under this Part or Part VII is heard may make such order as to costs as it thinks fit.
+(5) A court before which any application under this Part or Part VII is heard may make such order as to costs as it thinks fit.

-[30/96]

-### Service of summons

-79A\.—(1) Notwithstanding anything in the Criminal Procedure Code 2010 (Act 15 of 2010), a summons issued against a person under this Part (except an application made under section 69 or 70) may be served on the person concerned —

-(a) by delivering it to the person personally;

-[2/2011 wef 01/06/2011]

-(b) by addressing it to the person and delivering it to an adult person who is a member of the family at the last known address of the place of residence of that person;

-[2/2011 wef 01/06/2011]

-(c) by addressing it to the person and delivering it to an adult person apparently employed at the last known address of the place of business of that person;

-[2/2011 wef 01/06/2011]

-(d) by sending it by pre-paid registered post to the last known address of the place of residence or business of the person;

-[2/2011 wef 01/06/2011]

-(e) by leaving a copy of the summons at the last known address of the place of residence or business of the person in an envelope addressed to him; and

-[2/2011 wef 01/06/2011]

-(f) where the personʼs last known address of the place of residence or business cannot be ascertained with reasonable diligence, by publishing a copy of the summons in theGazette.

-[2/2011 wef 01/06/2011]
+(6) All Family Justice Rules referred to in this section are to be presented to Parliament as soon as possible after publication in theGazette.

-[Act 27 of 2014 wef 01/10/2014]
+[Act 7 of 2016 wef 01/07/2016]

-(2) Any summons sent by pre-paid registered post to any person in accordance with subsection (1)(d) shall be deemed to be duly served on the person to whom the summons is addressed at the time when the summons would in the ordinary course of post be delivered.

-[2/2011 wef 01/06/2011]

-(3) In proving service by pre-paid registered post, it shall be sufficient to prove that the cover containing the summons was properly addressed, stamped and posted by pre-paid registered post.

-[2/2011 wef 01/06/2011]
+79A\.
+[Repealed by Act 7 of 2016 wef 01/07/2016]

 ## PART IX